 Feline Diabetes Diagnosis

-Diagnosis for feline diabetes involves conducting blood and urine tests to check glucose concentrations.
+Diagnosis of feline diabetes involves conducting blood and urine tests to check glucose concentrations.
 Be prepared to answer questions regarding any clinical signs, such as weight loss, increased appetite, increased thirst, and increased urination.

 Feline Diabetes Treatment